 We have a highly experienced team of curriculum, technical and administrative staff with an in depth understanding of schools and learning settings.
 The team has the expertise to support you in delivering better outcomes for children.
 Please contact us to discuss how we can help you – the key contacts and their areas of expertise are listed below:

 Catherine Elliott, eLearning Consultant – SEND Lead:

 Catherine taught for many years in secondary schools as a teacher of Modern Languages, with a responsibility for the development of ICT.
 She followed her interest in learning technologies, working first in the South Yorkshire eLearning Programme Content Team, creating interactive educational content, then at the Sheffield South City Learning Centre.
 She has worked with a number of special schools in the city and beyond during the last 12 years, supporting the use of learning and assistive technologies.
-Since the publication of the new Computing Curriculum she has worked on adapting the content for learners with a range of special needs and disabilities and has recently completed the Sheffield SEND Computing Scheme of Work and a report on the current state of computing in SEND settings.
+Since the publication of the new Computing Curriculum she has worked on adapting the content for learners with a range of special needs and disabilities and has written the Sheffield SEND Computing Scheme of Work and a report on the current state of computing in SEND settings.

-She has co-written the new 2017 Sheffield Primary Computing Scheme of Work and has worked extensively with primary, secondary and SEND settings to embed computing as a subject, including teaching a number of exemplar lessons.
+She co-wrote the Sheffield Primary Computing Scheme of Work and has worked extensively with primary, secondary and SEND settings to embed computing as a subject, including teaching a number of exemplar lessons.
 She is on the committee for CAS #include, the Computing At School working party ensuring computing is accessible to all young people, and is joint hub leader for the Sheffield and South Yorkshire Secondary CAS Hub.

 Sue Finnigan, eLearning Consultant – Primary Lead and Online Safety Lead: